pluralitybook/plurality/contents/english/07-01-conclusion.md

 If you want to contribute to Plurality’s immediate horizon, intermediate horizon, or truly transformative horizon —or across all of them—you have multiple points of entry.
 If you work in tech, business, government, academia, civil society, cultural institutions, education, and/or on the home-front, you have multiple ways to make a difference.

 We pluralists are in every country in the world and every sector of the economy.
-Connect, affiliate, rally, mobilize … and join us, in the deliberate and committed movement to build a more dynamic and harmonious world.
+Connect, affiliate, rally, mobilize … and join us, in the deliberate and committed movement to build a more dynamic and plural world.